2023 Best Allied Health Services Associate Degree Schools in the Great Lakes Region

 On average, medical assisting graduates from Morton College take out $14,835 in student loans while working on their Associate Degree.

-Southern Illinois University Carbondale did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #14 on the list.
-Located in the city of Carbondale, SIUC is a public school with a large student population.
+With a ranking of #14, Southern Illinois University Carbondale did quite well on this year’s best schools for allied health and medical assisting services students working on their associate degree.
+Located in the city of Carbondale, SIUC is a public college with a fairly large student population.

 Medical Assisting majors at SIUC take out an average of $16,733 in student loans while working on their Associate Degree.

-Madison Area Technical College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #15 on the list.
-Located in the large city of Madison, Madison College is a public college with a large student population.
+Madison Area Technical College landed the #15 spot in the 2023 rankings for the best associate degree allied health and medical assisting services programs.
+Located in the large city of Madison, Madison College is a public college with a fairly large student population.

 The average amount in student loans that medical assisting majors at Madison College take out while working on their Associate Degree is $22,048.